pretagov/collective.embedcontent/README.rst

 collective.embedcontent
 =======================

-Collective.embed provides a way to install a zip or single html file of content into a plone site.
+Collective.embedcontent provides a way to install a zip or single html file of content into a plone site.

 Features
 --------

 - Content is displayed inside an iframe in a content view or in a mosaic tile.
+- The iframe will dymaically resize vertically to fit the loaded content to avoid scroll bars.
 - Content is not filtered like pasted html in the visual editor.
 This allows for
   - subsites authored by other tools such newsletter software.
 Linked html works but need to be relative.
   - social media JS embed codes